superseriousbusiness/gotosocial/CONTRIBUTING.md

 BUDO_BUILD=1 node web/source
 ```

-Or you can run livereloading in development.
+Or you can run live reloading in development.
 It will start a webserver (ip/port printed in console, default localhost:8081), while also keeping the bundles
 up-to-date on disk.
 You can access the user/admin panels at localhost:8080/user, localhost:8080/admin, or run in tandem with the GoToSocial testrig, which will also
 serve the updated bundles from disk.